How do you find the right keywords for SEO, PPC or content marketing?

 Once you gather another list of target keywords, export the list and repeat for every related topic you want to target.
 Send all of your exports to the same list within Keyword Manager.

-7. Export Your Master List from Keyword Manager
+8. Refresh Metrics of Your Master List from Keyword Manager

 The next step is to export your master list from Keyword Manager.
 The great thing about this tool is that you can actually refresh your metrics before exporting to be sure that your exported file has the freshest metrics.